DeepRepViz: Identifying Confounders in Deep Learning Model Predictions: Method

-\textbf{Experiment design:} We first validate the Con-score on simulated data.
-Here, we test how the metric performs under controlled settings and for different boundary conditions.
-Next, we evaluate the utility of the Con-score metric and the visualization tool on three brain-phenotype prediction tasks representative of common population neuroscience studies \cite{rane22_imagen,yeung23_predictsexagecog}.
+\textbf{Experiment design:} We begin by testing the Con-score metric on simulated data to assess its performance under controlled settings with different boundary conditions.
+We then evaluate the utility of the metric and the visualization tool on three brain-phenotype prediction tasks using neuroimaging data.

-\textbf{(a) Simulated data:} The simulated dataset consists of a binary label $y$, a binary confounder $c$, and a 2-dimensional input data $H=\{h_0,h_1\}$.
-We generate eight instances of the simulated dataset by systematically changing the correlation between $y$, $c$, and the input data $H$.
-The scatterplots in \autoref{fig:results} (a) show all eight instances.
-In the figure, the binary states of the label $y$ are represented with different colors, whereas the binary states of the confounder $c$ are represented by different shapes, as enlisted in the figure legend.
-In the dataset instances on the top row (numbered 1 to 4), we sample the input features $H$ and the confounder $c$ such that $c$ is easily predictable with a linear classification model.
-In contrast, we generate the instances on the bottom row (5 to 8) such that it is relatively harder to classify $c$.
-As we move from instance number 1 to 4 or from 5 to 8, we can see that the correlation between $c$ and $y$ changes incrementally.
-For example, in the instance number 1, $c$ and $y$ are completely uncorrelated, but as we move to the instance 3, $c$ becomes completely correlated with $y$.
+The simulated dataset contains a binary label $y$, a binary confounder $c$, and a 2-dimensional input data $H=\{h_0,h_1\}$.
+We generate eight instances of the dataset by systematically altering the correlation between $y$, $c$, and the input data $H$.
+In the figures, different colors represent the binary states of the label $y$, while different shapes denote the binary states of the confounder $c$.
+The top row instances (numbered 1 to 4) are generated such that $c$ can be easily predicted with a linear classification model from the input features $H$.
+Whereas in the bottom row instances (5 to 8), $c$ classification becomes relatively difficult.
+As we move from instance number 1 to 4 or from 5 to 8, we incrementally change the correlation between $c$ and $y$.
+For instance, in instance number 1, $c$ and $y$ are completely uncorrelated, while in instance 3, $c$ and $y$ become completely correlated.

-\textbf{(b) Neuroimaging data:} On a subsample of the UK Biobank dataset \cite{sudlow15_ukbb} ($n=12000$), we perform three exemplary brain-phenotype prediction tasks using DL.
-Using the T1-weighted structural MRI data, we predict the participant's (1) alcohol use \cite{rane22_aim, rane22_imagen}, (2) sex \cite{yeung23_predictsexagecog}, and (3) performance at a cognitive task \cite{yeung23_predictsexagecog}.
-Specifically, in the first task, we classify chronic alcohol users from non-users of alcohol.
-In the second task, we predict the sex of participants from their structural MRI data \cite{yeung23_predictsexagecog}.
-In the third task, we predict the time taken by the participants to complete the `trail-making’ \cite{reitan1958_trailmaking} cognitive test.
-For our DL model, we employ a state-of-the-art convolutional neural network architecture called `ResNet-50' that is adapted for 3D imaging data\footnote{\url{https://pytorch.org/hub/facebookresearch_pytorchvideo_resnet/}}.
+On a subsample of $n=12000$ from the UK Biobank dataset, we conduct three exemplary brain-phenotype prediction tasks using a state-of-the-art DL architecture, 3D ResNet-50.
+We predict the participant's (1) alcohol use, (2) sex, and (3) performance at a cognitive task using the T1-weighted structural MRI data.
+In the first task, we classify chronic alcohol users from non-users of alcohol.
+In the second task, we predict the sex of participants from their structural MRI data.
+In the third task, we predict the time taken by the participants to complete the `trail-making’ cognitive test.